seanTsmith/tequila/README.md

 - Make easier way to retrieve single model findModel()
 - Command class functions should not need to call this.complete() ... should be automatic?
 - Don't store nulls in stores just do by inference (have get populate on return and put remove before inserting)
+- include google toolchain for chrome apps and bundles (cell,osx,...)